Fernway Forward Campaign

 More Ways to Give

-The Shaker Schools Foundation also welcomes individual contributions in any amount for the following: Donation in Memory or Honor, Special Projects, Endow a Seat.
+The Shaker Schools Foundation welcomes individual contributions in any amount for the Annual Fund, Special Projects, and gifts in honor or memory of someone.